SriSuhartini/laravel-basic/README.md

 ## authtentication

--- Have a simple role management included
+-- Have a simple role management included ['admin', 'user']

 ## How to Use

--- Clone this respository to your project
+-- [Clone this respository to your project]
+-- [composer update]
+-- [php artisan key:generate]
---
+-- [php artisan migrate --seed]